MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/legal-and-regulatory/end-of-integration-with-3rd-party-providers.md

 - Meetings that have already been scheduled by users enabled with a third-party ACP will be automatically rescheduled to include Microsoft Audio Conferencing dial-in information.

-- The conference IDs of each meeting are dynamic, meaning that each meeting will have its own dedicated conference ID.
+- The conference IDs of each meeting are dynamic, meaning that each meeting has its own dedicated conference ID.
 Dynamic conference IDs provide enhanced security and an improved experience for back-to-back meetings.

 - All usage of the service is subject to the Audio Conferencing services use terms.